josecyc/neurosleeve/README.md

   <img width="30%" height="30%" src="images/Neutral position.png">
 </p>

+## Electrode Placement

-The method we used was placing four pairs of electrodes to measure the Double-Differential sEMG signal from the muscles we tried to target(Flexor Digitorum Profundus, Extensor Digitorium Communis , Extensor Capri Radialis Longus and Flexor Carpi Radialis), holding the same position for ten seconds at 200 Hz then splitting that into 40 sub samples.
+The method we used was placing four pairs of electrodes to measure the Double-Differential sEMG signal from the muscles after thorough research we settled on a location at 90% the distance from the wrist we tried to target(Flexor Digitorum Profundus, Extensor Digitorium Communis , Extensor Capri Radialis Longus and Flexor Carpi Radialis) precise location can be appreciated in pictures, we didn't notice substantial difference in minor differences in placement.
+We hold the same position for ten seconds at 200 Hz then splitting that into 40 sub samples.

 <p align="center">
   <img width="30%" height="30%" src="images/Electrode position.png">